Private Set Intersection: A Multi-Message Symmetric Private Information Retrieval Perspective: Conclusion and Discussion

-Finally, we make a few remarks about assumptions made in this paper, and directions for further research.
 In this work, we add elements to each set in an i.i.d.~manner and with probability $\frac{1}{2}$.
 This assumption is made for two reasons, first, to have i.i.d.~incidence vectors, therefore, i.i.d.~messages in the MM-SPIR problem, and second, to have uniform messages to avoid the need for compressing the messages $W_{1:K}$ before/within retrieval.
 However, this assumption may be restrictive, as with this assumption, the expected sizes of both sets are $\frac{K}{2}$.
 Even with keeping the i.i.d.~generation assumption, the probability of adding each element to set $i$ could be generalized to be an arbitrary $q_i$.
 In this more general case, the expected sizes of the sets, $Kq_1$ and $Kq_2$, could be arbitrary.
 This may be done by using appropriate compression before/during retrieval, but needs to be studied further.
 Regarding the i.i.d.~selection of elements, while this assumption is not needed from the achievability side, it is needed for the converse proof.
 To overcome these restrictions, as future work, it may be worthwhile to investigate the MM-SPIR problem with correlated messages.
-Finally, our scheme is infeasible for $N_1=N_2=1$ due to the capacity result for MM-SPIR.
-It would be interesting to see if MM-SPIR can be made feasible with certain modifications to the problem, e.g., side information, or alternatively, if PSI can be transformed to other problems, in the case of a single-server.